 Poland is a low prevalence country, with stable epidemiological situation.
-Since the research was started in 1985 until October 31, 2018, there were 23 656 HIV infections detected in Poland.
+Since the research was started in 1985 until March 30, 2019, there were 24 236 HIV infections detected in Poland.
 The number of people living with HIV/AIDS in the country is estimated 25-30 thousand including those who are unaware of their infection.
-Each year the Country reports approximately one thousand new HIV infections.
+Each year the Country reports approximately 1200 new HIV infections.

 The main routes of HIV infection in people infected with HIV who have been registered: